slauber/systray/README.md

    - Check your network connection
    - Ensure the API is accessible

-4. **Autorun not working**
-   - Check if you have administrator privileges
-   - Verify the Windows Registry permissions
-   - Check the application logs for errors

 ### Logging

-The application logs to the console with timestamps.
+The application logs to either the console or files with timestamps.
 Check the logs for detailed error messages and debugging information.

 ## Development